You might have noticed that if you have indigestion, you don’t sleep well.

 Not only that, you are tired so have less energy and inclination to eat right, and that makes things worse…and so the cycle begins.

-Yup, I’ve been there.
+Yup, we’ve been there.

 It turns out that there are several powerful and effective tactics we can apply to ensure our gut is as happy as possible in the evenings.